jhvanderschee/hugocodex/content/posts/creating-branches-of-nested-pages.md

     {{ $activeitems := split ($.Scratch.Get "activeitems") " " }}

-This allows us to check each `li` with:
+This allows us to check each list item with:

     {{ if in $activeitems .File.BaseFileName }}class="active"{{ end }}